raas-dev/configent/README.md

 Creates symlinks in the user's home directory for all the files in  `dotfiles/`.

-Script `bootstrap` passes `-f` to `symlink_dotfiles` to skip override prompts per already existing file or symlink in the user's home directory.
+Script `symlink_dotfiles` overrides already existing files or symlinks in the user's home directory.

 Directory `bin` is symlinked to `~/local/bin`, taking 1st preference in `PATH`.
 If `~/local/bin` already exists, it is backed up as `~/local/bin-old`.